More stuff.

 Artificial Mind: poetry by an AI

-This book (available on Amazon) was the brainchild of my amazing partner, Dave.
-I had the pleasure of designing the book cover (using a wonderful vector stock image that Dave found) and doing the layout of the interior pages.
-We published this on our Ptolemy Press imprint, and hopefully there will be more to come.
-Here’s how it is described on Amazon:
+These books were the brainchild of my amazing partner, Dave.
+I had the pleasure of designing the book covers (using a wonderful [licensed] vector stock image on the first one and an AI-generated image on the second) and doing the layout of the interior pages.
+Here is a link to both of the books on Amazon.

 Summer Book Bag literacy program